oktantod/RoboND-Kinematics-Udacity/README.md

      alpha6:      0, a6:      0, d7: 0.303, q7:         0}
 ```

-### Creating the individual transformation matrices about each joint:
+#### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
+In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

 Using above DH parameter table, we can create individual transforms between various links.
 DH convention uses four individual transforms: